jackpal/jackpal.github.io/_posts/2009-11-07-Wired_article_about_Demand_Media's_automated_How_To_videos.md

 ---
 date: 2009-11-07 19:23
 tags: Future Shock
+title: Wired article about Demand Media's automated How To videos
 ---

-# Wired article about Demand Media's automated How To videos

 Man, the web really does change everything!